 - First start by selecting your design in Cricut Design Space.
 I linked the file that I used above.

-- Once you’ve got your design selected and sized according to the cutting board you’ll be using, select “make it” in Design Space.
+- After you select your design, size it according to the cutting board you’ll be using.
+Then, select “make it” in Design Space.

 - Select your material.
 I used Light Pink Permanent Smart Vinyl but you can choose any color you desire.
 Just be sure to use the Permanent Smart Vinyl so that your design will withstand the food and any dishwashing.
 (You can use removable vinyl if you plan on switching out your design from time to time).